ChangWeiTan/UltraFastWWS/README.md

-# UltraFastWWS
+# UltraFastMPSearch
-Ultra fast warping window optimization for Dynamic Time Warping
+Ultra fast meta-parameter optimization for time series similarity measures with application to nearest neighbor classification

-> <div align="justify"> The Dynamic Time Warping (DTW) similarity measure is widely used in many time series data mining applications.
-It computes the cost of aligning two series, smaller costs indicating more similar series.
-Most applications require tuning of DTW’s Warping Window (WW) parameter in order to achieve good performance.
-This parameter controls the amount of warping allowed, reducing pathological alignments, with the added benefit of speeding up computation.
-However, since DTW is in itself very costly, learning the WW is a burdensome process, requiring days even for datasets containing only a few thousand series. </div>
-> <div align="justify">In this paper, we propose ULTRAFASTWWSEARCH, a new algorithm able to learn the WW significantly faster than the state-of-the-art FASTWWSEARCH [1] method.
-ULTRAFASTWWSEARCH builds upon the latter, exploiting the properties of a new efficient exact DTW algorithm which supports early abandoning and pruning (EAP) [2].
-We show on 128 datasets from the UCR archive that ULTRAFASTWWSEARCH is up to an order of magnitude faster than the previous state of the art.</div>
+> <div align="justify">Nearest neighbor similarity measures are widely used in many time series data analysis applications.
+They compute a measure of similarity between two time series.
+Most applications require tuning of these measures' meta-parameters in order to achieve good performance.
+However, most measures have at least O(L^2) complexity, making them computationally expensive and the process of learning their meta-parameters burdensome, requiring days even for datasets containing only a few thousand series.
+In this paper, we propose UltraFastMPSearch, a family of algorithms to learn the meta-parameters for different types of time series distance measures.
+These algorithms are significantly faster than the prior state of the art.
+Our algorithms build upon the state of the art, exploiting the properties of a new efficient exact algorithm which supports early abandoning and pruning (EAP) for most time series distance measures.
+We show on 128 datasets from the UCR archive that our new family of algorithms are up to an order of magnitude faster than the previous state of the art.

+1. **UltraFastWWSearch** -- recently proposed in our paper IEEE ICDM2021 [4], UltraFastWWSearch was designed specifically for DTW, exploiting a DTW property called the window validity to gain further substantial speedup
+2. **UltraFastLocalUB** -- a variant of UltraFastWWSearch extended to other distance measures without the window validity.
+WDTW, LCSS, ERP
+3. **UltraFastGlobalUB** -- a variant of UltraFastLocalUB that uses a global rather than local upper bound, ensuring that a distance computation is only early abandoned if it cannot provide a useful lower bound for distance computations with subsequent meta parameter values.
+MSM, TWE

 ## Code
 Remember to compile beforehand